awsdocs/amazon-rds-user-guide/doc_source/MariaDB.Procedural.Replication.GTID.md

       IDENTIFIED BY '<password>';
    ```

 1. Make the Amazon RDS MariaDB DB instance the replica\.
-Connect to the Amazon RDS MariaDB DB instance as the master user and identify the external MariaDB database as the replication master by using the [mysql\.rds\_set\_external\_master\_gtid](mysql_rds_set_external_master_gtid.md) command\.
+Connect to the Amazon RDS MariaDB DB instance as the master user and identify the external MariaDB database as the replication source instance by using the [mysql\.rds\_set\_external\_master\_gtid](mysql_rds_set_external_master_gtid.md) command\.
 Use the GTID that you determined in Step 2\.
 The following is an example:

    ```
    CALL mysql.rds_set_external_master_gtid ('mymasterserver.mydomain.com', 3306,